5 Powerful Ways to Toss Toxic Thoughts with a Mind Detox

-For more inspiration and information on research, check out this article from Harvard Mental Health Letter: In Praise of Gratitude.
+For more inspiration and information on research, check out this article.

 These are indeed unprecedented and challenging times, but a silver lining is that they do provide a unique opportunity to implement practices that help change our perspective, that will improve our mental wellness and resiliency for a lifetime.
 We’d love to hear your favorite healthy thinking tools, please share in the comments below.

 Marilee Nelson is an Environmental Toxins expert who has spent nearly 30 years advocating for the chemically-sensitive and chronically-ill.
 She is a Board Certified Nutritionist, Certified Bau-Biologist and Bau-Biology Inspector and specializes in Food As Medicine.
 She has helped thousands of families and individuals identify, heal and recover from toxic exposures and is on a mission to revolutionize the way American families view their health.